TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/04_lesson/lesson.md

 ## Instructor's Notes
 1. **Do Now**
     * Project the Do Now on the board, circulate around the class to check that students are working and understand the instructions.
     * Students should quickly realize that they do not have all the tools necessary to complete the task.

 2. **Lesson**
     * Ask students what they felt like they needed that they had in Snap!
     * Explain that in order to write useful programs, we almost always need the ability to check conditions and change the behavior of the program accordingly.
-        * **Conditional** statements give us this ability.
+        * **Conditional** statements give us this ability to affect the **flow of control**.
         * The simplest form is the if statement.
 The boolean expression after `if` is called the condition.
 If it is true, then the indented statement gets executed.
 If not, nothing happens.

 ```python
 if x > 0:
     print("x is positive")
 ```
 * Write out the syntax of the `if` statement on the board.
 Point out: the Boolean expression(condition), the colon, and the indentation.
   * Ask students if they recall what else went along with the if statement when they used it in Snap!
-    * `else` is used when there are two possibilities and the condition determines which one gets executed
+    * `else` is used when there are two possibilities and the condition determines which one gets executed.
-    * show the syntax of the else
+    * Demonstrate the syntax of `else`
   * Describe the `elif` statement
     * Sometimes there are more than two possibilities and we need more than two branches.
 One way to express a computation like that is a chained conditional:
-    * Show the syntax of elif
+        * Demonstrate the syntax of `elif`
 3. **Lab**
     * Students convert the triangle program written in snap into Python.
     * Students must also write a program that simulates a list index using if statements.